 The Commission members bring a broad range of perspectives and significant expertise to their work.
 They represent individuals who have training in nursing, health informatics, public health, pharmacy, medicine, dentistry, and nutrition.
 Commission members are at different career stages and work in health care delivery organizations/systems, universities, industry, federal agencies, and a community health organization.

-Health Informatics Certification Commission Members
+Executive Commission Members